 Students needing one on one course support can seek help from a Peer Tutor who can connect remotely through video conferencing tools.

 We have staff that can provide academic advice and support.
-You can connect with your Student Success Advisor by email or phone.
+You can connect with your Academic Advisor by email or phone.

 Students who would like to connect with a Fanshawe Accessibility Counsellor to discuss an accommodation can do so via email or phone.
 Those needing a face to face appointment may come to the London Campus.

-Student who would like to connect with a Fanshawe Counsellor to discuss a personal matter can do so via email or phone.
-Those needing a face to face appointment may come to the London Campus or will be referred to a community agency.
+Students who would like to connect with a Fanshawe Counsellor to discuss a personal matter can do so via email or phone.
+Those needing a face-to-face appointment may come to the London Campus or will be referred to a community agency.